pervouchine/maptools/README.md

 	-spacer [default=.....]
 	-margins <margin1> <margin2> [default=0 0] margins to add on each side of the interval

-getwind
-	This utility does sequence retrieval from the 4-bit repository (see transf) given the input file of positions and window sizes
+getwind: this utility does sequence retrieval from the 4-bit repository (see transf) given the input file of positions and window sizes

 	./getwind -in <file> -dbx <file> -idx <file> -out <file>
 	-we exonic window [default=0] -wi intronic window [default=150] -cis [use colunms 1-3] [default=4207174]